 - Her allergies are awful.
 We get medicine, drive across town, hang for a bit longer and I drop her back off.

 - Leftovers for him.
 We sit on the front deck then walk to the field to see the sun setting.

 . . . a writer, blogger and yoga teacher (who rarely teaches in the traditional sense anymore).
 Also a softball mom, happy wife and flawed human doing the best I can.
-I love books, stationary, hot tea, wine, essential oils, quiet mornings, playing outside and many other simple things in life.
+I love books, flowers, stationary, hot tea, wine, essential oils, quiet mornings, playing outside and many other simple things in life.

 Life changes all the time.
 It’s the only constant.
 Beautiful, mundane, joyful, awful, insightful, random, the way things move through; my practice here is of ‘recording life’ in words and images.
 The name of this blog, on the 19, is where we live.
 Find more meaningful writing on soul fabric.